minio/zipindex/README.md

 [![Go Reference](https://pkg.go.dev/badge/minio/zipindex.svg)](https://pkg.go.dev/github.com/minio/zipindex)
 [![Go](https://github.com/minio/zipindex/actions/workflows/go.yml/badge.svg)](https://github.com/minio/zipindex/actions/workflows/go.yml)

-`zipindex` provides a size optimized representation of a zip file to allow decompressing the file without reading the zip file index.
+`zipindex` provides a size optimized representation of a zip file directory to allow decompressing the file without reading the zip file index.

 It will only provide the minimal needed data for successful decompression and CRC checks.

 Custom metadata can be stored per file and filtering can be performed on the incoming files.

+Currently, up to 100 million files per zip file is supported.
+If a streaming format is added, this limit may be lifted.

 ## Usage